Risha-art/ML-Final/README.md

 ## Notes

 - The notebook reads data from `/content/drive/MyDrive/` (Colab's mount point).
-If running locally, update the file paths in the data-loading cells (cells 5, 7, 9, 11, and 13).
+If running locally, update the file paths in the data-loading cells.
 - The notebook's cell ordering is significant: the grid search cell must run before the main training cell, since the latter pulls hyperparameters from the former.